 To make vanilla extract at home, you will need three simple ingredients: vanilla beans, food-grade vegetable glycerin, and water.
 You will also need a bottle to make and store the extract in.
 A dark brown glass bottle works best, but a clear one will work as well.

 The vanilla beans are the most expensive ingredient.
 While you can find them at your local grocery store, they can be very pricey and are often sold as a single bean.
-Since you may need as many as three beans, you can often find them cheaper online (buy vanilla beans from Amazon).
+Since you may need as many as three beans, you can often find them cheaper online.
 The good news is that they can be reused for a few batches of extract.

 You might be able to find glycerin at your local pharmacy, but it may not be food-grade.
 There are different grades of glycerin and it is used for a number of things, including homemade beauty products.
-Many online retailers, including Amazon, sell vegetable glycerin, which is perfect for non-alcoholic extracts (buy glycerin from Amazon).
+Many online retailers, including Amazon, sell vegetable glycerin, which is perfect for non-alcoholic extracts.
 Just make sure that you're buying one listed as "food-grade."

 Making vanilla extract is not difficult, though you do need to be patient.
 The flavor of the vanilla bean is slowly extracted into the glycerin, so it will take at least two months before it's ready to use.
 Because of this, it's important to plan ahead and prepare it well before you run out.